Analytics and integrations

 View as Markdown

-You can define your analytics configuration in docs.yml.
-You only need to include entries for the platforms you want to connect.
+Define your provider configuration in docs.yml.
+Include only the providers you want to connect.

 docs.yml